evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 To record and track evaluation results over time, send them to Evidently Cloud.
 You need an API key.
 * Sign up for [an Evidently Cloud account](https://app.evidently.cloud/signup).
-* Once you log in, click "plus" to create a new Team.
+* After login, click "plus" to add a new Team.
 For example, "Personal".
 Copy the team ID from [Team's page](https://app.evidently.cloud/teams).
 * Click the key icon in the left menu, select "personal token," generate and save the token.

 Connect to Evidently Cloud using your token and create a Project inside your Team: